osmandapp/web/main/docs/user/plugins/ski-maps.md

 ## Skiing profile

 Winter and Ski map style can be enabled in any profile.
-But it is most valuable in the [Skiing profile](../personal/profiles.md), where it is set by default, and comfortable for [Skiing navigation](../navigation/route-navigation.md).
-The Skiing profile is set to the relevant navigation, unless otherwise specified.
+But it is most valuable in the [Skiing profile](../personal/profiles.md), where it is set by default.
+The Skiing profile is very comfortable for the [Skiing navigation](../navigation/route-navigation.md).

 <Tabs groupId="operating-systems">